eariassoto/LETW/README.md

 Test_Videos: This is where you will store your training videos.

-Keep in mind that once the Test_Videos folder is automatically created, a subfolder for each action specified in the DataExtraction class will also be generated.
-So please make sure the list of actions is correctly defined in that class.
+Keep in mind that once the Test_Videos folder is automatically created, a subfolder will also be generated for each action specified in the main class under the variable called signs.
+Please ensure that the list of actions is correctly defined in that class.

 After that, you will need to manually place the corresponding videos into each of these action folders.
 The videos should follow the naming convention:
 Action(1, 2, 3, 4) (e.g., Hello1.mp4, Hello2.mp4, etc.).